kuhussai/architecture-center/docs/microservices/api-design.md

 Patterns such as entity, aggregate, and value object are designed to place certain constraints on the objects in your domain model.
 For example, value objects are immutable.
 In many discussions of DDD, the patterns are modeled using OO language concepts like constructors or property getters and setters.

-For example, here is a TypeScript implementation of a value object.
-The properties are declared to be read-only, so the only way to modify a Location is to create a new one.
-The properties are validated when the object is created.
+For example, *value objects* are supposed to be immutable.
+In an OO language, you would enforce this by assigning the values in the constructor and making the properties read only:

 ```ts
 export class Location {